georules/adblock-detect/README.md

 adblock-detect
 ==============

-This is a small script to help detect if someone is running adblock.  test.html shows an example use.
+This is a small script to help detect if someone is running adblock.  test.html shows an example use: <http://georules.github.io/adblock-detect/test.html>

 If used, it should be compiled with another important script, as someone could simply adblock the detector script.